-But the question remains: how are resonance profiles affected by plasma perturbations?
+However, the question remains: how are resonance profiles affected by plasma perturbations?
 To be more precise, how would the intrinsic autoionization shape be modified by extrinsic particle interactions in a given environment?
-The complexity of the problem becomes evident when one considers that autoionization profiles are inherently asymmetric, described by the Fano formula for isolated resonances in terms of an asymmetry parameter and energy [17].
-But, any singular expression is insufficient to treat infinite overlapping series of AI resonances which, in fact, range from extremely narrow Rydberg resonances approaching series limits, to huge photoexcitation-of-core resonances that span hundreds of eV in energy and considerably alter the background continuum below core excitation threshold [15, 34].
-Previous works and conventional approach to plasma modeling of resonances, and collisional-radiative models, generally follow the 'isolated resonance approximation', which treats autoionizing resonances as discrete bound levels and entail the calculation of the oscillator strength at a single energy, followed by a perturbative plasma broadening treatment based on independently calculated autoionization and radiative rates (viz. the Cowan code [41]).
-Although a physical explanation is lacking, arbitrarily increasing line broadening factors of all lines by up to a factor up to $\sim 100$ in atomic structure calculations is found to recover missing solar opacity quantitatively [20].
+The complexity of the problem becomes evident when one considers that autoionization profiles are inherently asymmetric, described by the Fano formula for isolated resonances in terms of an asymmetry parameter and energy [20].
+However, any singular expression is insufficient to treat an infinite overlapping series of autoionizing (AI) resonances which, in fact, range from extremely narrow Rydberg resonances approaching series limits, to large photoexcitation-of-core resonances that span hundreds of eV in energy and considerably alter the background continuum below the core excitation threshold [19, 21].
+Previous work and the conventional approach to plasma modeling of resonances and collisional-radiative models generally follow the 'isolated resonance approximation,' which treats autoionizing resonances as discrete bound levels and entail the calculation of the oscillator strength at a single energy, followed by a perturbative plasma broadening treatment based on independently calculated autoionization and radiative rates (viz. the Cowan code [22]).
+Although a physical explanation is lacking, arbitrarily increasing line broadening factors of all lines by a factor of up to ~ 100 in atomic structure calculations is found to recover the missing solar opacity quantitatively [23].

 Ideally, what is needed is a theoretical method that can be translated into a computational algorithm taking into account the variety of resonance shapes and their positions relative to the excited ion core level.
 Electron-ion interactions in a plasma lead to dominant forms of broadening: Doppler, Stark and electron impact.
-The Doppler width is approximated by Gaussian that is more narrowly peaked around the line center, and falls off faster, than the other Lorentzian profiles due to Stark and electron impact.
-The Stark effect due to ions is particularly important for hydrogenic systems when it is linear due to l-degeneracy; a static approximation is sometimes employed since ions move much slower than electrons [1, 16].
-In contrast, the electron impact broadening profile is a Lorentzian with much wider effect on the line wings, and as the electron density and the temperature of the plasma increases, electron collisions become the dominant source of broadening.
-That would especially be the case for weakly bound electrons in doubly-excited autoionizing states, which would be perturbed more than bound electrons considered in line broadening theories.
+The Doppler width is approximated by a Gaussian that is more narrowly peaked around the line center and falls off faster than the other Lorentzian profiles due to Stark and electron impact.
+The Stark effect due to ions is particularly important for hydrogenic systems when it is linear due to l-degeneracy; a static approximation is sometimes employed since ions move much slower than electrons [1, 24].
+In contrast, the electron impact broadening profile is Lorentzian with a much wider effect on the line wings, and as the electron density and the temperature of the plasma increase, electron collisions become the dominant source of broadening.
+This would be especially the case for weakly bound electrons in doubly-excited autoionizing states, which would be more perturbed than the bound electrons considered in line broadening theories.

 In this paper we present a computational methodology that aims to incorporate electron impact broadening in a generally applicable manner suitable for laboratory and astrophysical plasma sources.
-Without loss of generality, and based on large-scale coupled channel R-matrix calculations ([5, 34]), we consider the photoionization of a complex atomic system, neon-like to fluorine-like iron, Fe XVII $\longrightarrow$ Fe XVIII, in this study as exemplar of applicability to atomic processes in plasmas.
+Without a loss of generality and based on large-scale CC R-matrix calculations [21, 25], we consider the photoionization of a complex atomic system from neon-like to fluorine-like iron, Fe XVII \longrightarrow Fe XVIII, in this study as an exemplar of its applicability to atomic processes in plasmas.